RTEMS/rtems-docs/c_user/semaphore_manager.rst

 priority successfully obtains the semaphore, its priority is raised to the ceiling priority.
-When the task holding the task completely releases the binary semaphore (i.e. not for a nested release), the holder’s priority is restored to the value it had before any higher priority was put into effect.
+When the task holding the task completely releases the binary semaphore (i.e. not for a nested release), the holder's priority is restored to the value it had before any higher priority was put into effect.

 The need to identify the highest priority task which